 As a new concept introduced by the Principles and Criteria Version 5-2 (P&C), Scale, Intensity and Risk (SIR) introduces elements that have often been addressed separately and in different ways within the FSC system.
-The concept of SIR is based on the assumption that these factors determine the likelihood of potential unacceptable negative impacts to economic, environmental and social values and thereby non-compliance with the P&C. More specifically, risk of negative activities is a function of scale, intensity and context:
+The concept of SIR is based on the assumption that these factors determine the likelihood of potential unacceptable negative impacts to economic, environmental and social values and thereby non-compliance with the P&C. SIR should therefore guide the manager's level of effort to be in compliance with the P&C.